 The glass carafe has handy fill lines indicating the number of cups brewed.
 Once you have made enough, you can simply stop the brewing.

-In total, you can have your 4 cups of espresso or cappuccino within just 5 minutes (if you’re fast)!
+In total, you can have your 4 cups of espresso or cappuccino within just 5 minutes!
+This is much faster than other machines at the same price point.
+You are compromising on quality to achieve this though.

-However, if you have a favorite place to buy your coffee from, they will probably be able to grind it for you.
-Or, you may have a favorite brand of pre-ground coffee you can pick up from the supermarket.
+You may have a favorite brand of pre-ground coffee you can pick up from the supermarket or buy pre-ground from a favorite roaster.
 Either will work – the machine is not fussy, just the drinker.

 The Capresso Espresso maker is a very compact machine.
 It sizes up at 13.2 inches tall by 7.5 inches wide by 9.8 inches deep.
-This makes it a great countertop machine as it has a very small footprint.
 This espresso maker will fit snugly onto any countertop, regardless of how limited you are for space.

 It also only weighs 7lbs.
-Therefore, it’s easy to move around if you want to move it from cupboard to countertop on a regular basis.
+Therefore, it’s easy to move around if you want to move it from the cupboard to the countertop on a regular basis.

-The very simple design looks quite good and fits in with most home’s decor.
+The very simple design looks quite good.
 Although it is mainly matte black plastic which won’t be to everyone’s taste and can prove difficult to keep looking clean.
-It is, however, nicely finished so it certainly doesn’t look “cheap”.

 The portafilter gives it that “barista” feel.
 Plus, the milk frothing wand is nicely out the way so you’re unlikely to touch any part of the machine whilst it’s hot.